Dennis Lance: Lance

 The Dennis Lance was unveiled at the 1991 Coach & Bus Show as both a larger version of the Dennis Dart and the successor to the Dennis Falcon chassis.
 The first Dennis product to be developed at the manufacturer's new Guildford factory with computer-aided design, the rear-engined Lance chassis was designed with an inline driveline and longitudinally-mounted Cummins C6T engine, claimed to improve fuel economy by 15% when compared to conventional "angle drive" drivelines.
 It was also developed to fit the recommendations of the Disabled Persons Transport Advisory Committee (DiPTAC) on improving accessibility, equipped with 275 mm entrance and interior steps as standard.

-The Dennis Lance was available with a number of bodies, including the Alexander PS and Strider, the East Lancs EL2000, the Northern Counties Paladin, the Optare Sigma and Delta, and the Plaxton Verde.
-Ipswich Buses was the first operator in the United Kingdom to order the Dennis Lance, taking delivery of a single example with East Lancs EL2000 bodywork in 1991; the operator would subsequently take delivery of two more EL2000s and an Optare Sigma built on the Lance chassis during 1994.
+The Lance was available with a number of bodies, including the Alexander PS and Strider, the East Lancs EL2000, the Northern Counties Paladin, the Optare Sigma and Delta, and the Plaxton Verde.
+Ipswich Buses was the first operator in the United Kingdom to order the Lance, taking delivery of a single example with East Lancs EL2000 bodywork in 1991; the operator subsequently took delivery of two more EL2000s and an Optare Sigma built on the Lance chassis during 1994.
 London Buses subsidiary Selkent later took delivery of 16 Alexander PS bodied Lances in April 1992 for use on route 36B, replacing AEC Routemasters used on the service.